Arinerron/heaptrace/README.md

 # About

-heaptrace is an ptrace-based tool similar to ltrace for tracking heap operations (malloc, free, realloc).
+heaptrace is a ptrace-based tool similar to ltrace for tracking glibc heap operations (malloc, free, realloc).
 It is useful for debugging binaries and doing heap pwn.

 ![screenshot.png](screenshot.png)